ScaryAardvark/puzzle/README.md

 A program to solve "WordBrain" puzzle word grids

 usage: puzzle height width letters hint [ hint ... ]

-    height & width are the dimensions of the grid letters are the letters that form the grid in left-to-right, top-to-bottom order hint is the word hint, either a number describing the word length, a full word or a partial word right padded with spaces
+    height & width are the dimensions of the grid letters are the letters that form the grid in left-to-right, top-to-bottom order hint is the word hint, either a number describing the word length, a full word or a partial word right padded with spaces hints must add up the the grid size as must the number of letters

 eg. to solve a puzzle grid like this